 8:15 Overview of Round 2 Regional Haze analysis and planning for July 2021 SIP due date (Tom Moore, others?)

 8:45 Examples of analyzing and applying IMPROVE data and Natural Conditions for Round 2 Regional Haze planning (session organizer TBD)

+CenSARA states feel it’s important to review again the phase 1 SIPs equation and what’s in EPA’s draft guidance as well as any individual regions that may have decided on different equations and discuss if there is common ground on what to use for phase 2… good to also hear what OTC/MANE-VU did.

 WESTAR-WRAP states’ Regional Haze Planners (2)